qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

 Flash software images
 ======================

 ..
-On completion of build, flashable images can be seen as below 2 options option 1) Folder with Flatten images to flash directly ``<Base_Workspace_Path>/build/tmp/deploy/images/<MACHINE>/<IMAGE>-<MACHINE>.rootfs.qcomflash`` option 2) compressed flatten Images folder of option 1
+On completion of build, flashable images can be seen as the following two options option 1) Folder with Flatten images to flash directly ``<Base_Workspace_Path>/build/tmp/deploy/images/<MACHINE>/<IMAGE>-<MACHINE>.rootfs.qcomflash`` option 2) compressed flatten Images folder of option 1